micene09/scarlett/docs/api/styles.md

 ```
  * ✓ Constructor logics and patterns
  * ✓ Very close to Class-Based projects like [Angular](https://angular.io/) or [Nest](https://nestjs.com/)
- * ⚠️ Class methods and props are not tree-shakable
+ * ⚠️ Classes are not tree-shakable
  * ⚠️ Every standard request method is just public, so will be exposed when extending the `RestClient` class
  * ⚠️ Destructuring is not available because of `this` binding due to Class limitations